 What makes this recipe so good?

 - It's really healthy!
-Full of protein and healthy fats, plus it's gluten free and dairy free.
+Full of protein, healthy fats, and fresh veggies, plus it's gluten free and dairy free.

-- This recipe takes less than 30 minutes to make.
+- This go-to recipe takes less than 30 minutes to make, so it's great for busy weeknights.

 - It's all made in one pot, so that means one pot to clean!